yufanghou/yufanghou.github.io/_pages/about.md

 ## News

-- 08/2025 Four long papers have been accepted at EMNLP 2025 (3 Main Conference, 1 Findings).
+- 08/2025 Four long papers have been accepted at EMNLP 2025 (3 Main Conference and 1 Findings).

 - 07/2025 I gave an invited talk "Clarity from Complexity: Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims" at [the Eighth FEVER Workshop](https://fever.ai/workshop.html).